Wesendonck Lieder: The songs

 Wagner himself called two of the songs "studies" for Tristan und Isolde, using for the first time certain musical ideas that are later developed in the opera.
 In "Träume" can be heard the roots of the love duet in Act 2, while "Im Treibhaus" (the last of the five to be composed) uses music later developed extensively for the prelude to Act 3.

 Versions

-Wagner initially wrote the songs for female voice and piano alone, but produced an orchestrated version of "Träume", to be performed by chamber orchestra (with violin playing the voice part) beneath Mathilde's window on the occasion of her birthday, 23 December 1857.
+Wagner wrote the songs for female voice and piano alone but also orchestrated "Träume" for chamber forces, with violin taking the voice part, for a performance beneath Mathilde's window on her birthday, 23 December 1857.